telerik/xaml-docs/controls/radlayoutcontrol/getting-started/layout-panel.md

 The purpose of this article is to describe how the __RadLayoutControl__ children are arranged in their panel.

-The items panel of __RadLayoutControl__ and __LayoutControlGroup__ is __LayoutPanel__.
+The items panel of __RadLayoutControl__ and __LayoutControlGroup__ is a __LayoutPanel__.
 So, each group arranges its children in its available space using the same logic.
-This is why this article won't consider a scenario with nested groups but it will explain the arrangment only in a single panel with its Orientation set Horizontal.
+This is why this article won't consider a scenario with nested groups but it will explain the arrangment only in a single panel with its Orientation set to Horizontal.
 The same principles apply in a vertically oriented panel.

 The following rules apply to the children of the __LayoutPanel__ with a __horizontal orientation__:

 * All __left aligned__ items will be stacked at the left side of the panel.
 The panel will give each item only as much size as it needs.

 * All __right aligned__ items will be stacked at the right side of the panel.
-The panel will give each them only as much size as it needs.
+The panel will give each item only as much size as it needs.

 	#### __Figure 1: Left and right aligned items__
 	![](images/layoutcontrol-getting-started-layoutpanel-01.png)
 	[Example 1](#example-01) demonstrates the items setup demonstrated in __Figure 1__.

 * After positioning the left and right aligned elements the panel will divide the remaining space between the __stretched__ items.
-The position of the stretched items varies based on the left/right and the center aligned items, and also on the index  of the item in the panel's children collection.
+The positions of the stretched items varies based on the left/right and the center aligned items, and also on the index  of the item in the panel's children collection.

 	#### __Figure 2: Stretched items with different sizes__
 	![](images/layoutcontrol-getting-started-layoutpanel-02.png)